Healthdirect Free Australian health advice you can count on.

 Medicines

-Sometimes lifestyle changes are all you need.
-But if they fail to control symptoms, you may need to take medicines.
+Sometimes lifestyle changes are all you need to manage your GORD.
+If lifestyle changes don’t help control your symptoms, you may need to take medicines.

-If symptoms don’t go away see your doctor.
-Your doctor may prescribe a 4 to 8 week course of a PPI.
+If your symptoms don’t go away, see your doctor.
+Your doctor may prescribe you a proton pump inhibitor (PPI) for 4 to 8 weeks.
 These medicines work more strongly to reduce the acid in your stomach.

-PPIs should not be taken long term if you don’t need them.
-If your symptoms are well managed, talk to your doctor about reviewing your medicine.
-That may involve slowly reducing your medicine or limiting it to when you have symptoms.
-After you have stopped taking a PPI, lifestyle changes become even more important to control your symptoms.
+Proton pump inhibitors should not be taken long term if you don’t need them.
+If your symptoms are well managed or improving, talk to your doctor about reviewing your medicine.
+Your doctor may slowly reduce your medicine or limit it to when you have symptoms.
+After you have stopped taking a proton pump inhibitor, lifestyle changes become even more important to control your symptoms.

 Surgery